 Say, “This isn’t how I pictured trendy to look like.
 Here is an example of what I had in mind.
 I really like [BLANK] about this design; what are your thoughts?
 Do you think it still aligns with our brand strategy?”

-Your new branding and website should align with your company and resemble your mission and values.
+Your new branding should align with your company and resemble your mission and values.
 It should also speak directly to your ideal customer and target audience.
-We often forget that the branding and website are not really about us but our customers.
+We often forget that branding is not really about us but our customers.

 So even though it may not be something you would like, you still need to ask yourself, “would this appeal to my customer?”
 Often the answer is yes; it would appeal to your customer.

 Before the design phase even begins, we have a brand strategy workshop, and after the workshop, I will deep dive into strategy research regarding your brand and industry.
 This lets us get really clear on your target audience and ideal customer.
-With this information, we can create a website and/or brand that speaks directly to your customer.
+With this information, we can create branding that speaks directly to your customer.

 Asking questions shows your designer that you’re invested in the project and value their opinion.
 By asking thoughtful questions, it allows you to have an open dialogue with your designer.

 Ask your designer if you don’t understand the choice they made.
 There is usually a reason behind certain design choices.
 So, by asking your designer, you can uncover the designs why.

 In an ideal world, there are never revisions, but that is not always a reality.